cesar-rgon/simple-kf2server-launcher-deprecated/README.md

 **Ports**: Ports are mandatory.
 You need to open ports in your router and firewall.
 If more than one server is launched, ports must be different between them (one profile per server configuration).

+**Your clan**: This field is optional

+**Your web link**: This field is optional

 **URL image server**: This field is optional.
 This link must return an uploaded image to internet and it will be used as a preview image in your Killing Floor 2 server.
-Resolution must be 512x256 pixels.
+Format and resolution must be PNG 512x256 pixels.

-**Messages**: These fields are optional.
-They are welcome messages in starting screen of the server.
+**Welcome message**: This field is optional.
+It's a welcome message in starting screen of the server.

 **Language**: This field is mandatory.
 To manage (add/remove/delete) Language list, just edit text file: AutoPlay\Docs\Language.properties